Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Overview of Text Embedding Models

-We can examine the quality of word embedding by assessing predictive performance for the price prediction tasks.
-We can also inspect whether embeddings capture word similarity.
-If we do this, then we find, for example, the following ``necktie" and ``bowtie" are most similar to the word ``tie", namely the embeddings for these words are most cosine-similar.
+We can examine the quality of word embedding by assessing predictive performance for price prediction tasks.
+We can also qualitatively inspect whether embeddings capture word similarity.
+For example, we found that the embeddings for ``necktie" and ``bowtie" are most cosine-similar to the word ``tie."
 The embeddings also seem to induce an interesting vector space on the set of words, which seems to encode analogies well.
-For example, the embedding for the word ``briefcase" is most cosine-similar to the artificial latent word Examples like this and others reported in \cite{mikolov2013efficient} supported the idea of summing the embeddings for words in a sentence to produce embeddings for sentences.
+For example, the embedding for the word ``briefcase" is most cosine-similar to the artificial latent word Examples like this and others reported in \cite{mikolov2013efficient} supported the idea of summing the embeddings for words in a sentence to produce an embedding for sentences.

 Word2vec embeddings were among the first generation of early successful algorithms.
 These algorithms have been improved by the next generation of NLP algorithms, such as ELMO and BERT, which are discussed next.